-- a) Implement and support staff with the implementation of the Positive Relationships Policy - b) Monitor patterns of behaviour. - c) Identify areas of concern. - d) Discuss and agree changes in order to reduce concerns. - e) Facilitate the recording of incidents. - f) Support teachers when a parent meeting is required - g) Take prompt and decisive action to deal with areas for development
+- a) Implement and support staff with the implementation of the Positive Relationships Policy - b) Monitor patterns of behaviour. - c) Identify areas of concern. - d) Discuss and agree changes in order to reduce concerns. - e) Facilitate the recording of incidents. - f) Support teachers when a parent meeting is required - g) Take prompt and decisive action to deal with areas for development a) Give the child/ren time to calm down before speaking to them.

-5.Restorative Approaches
+5. Restorative Approaches